Warcraft: Film adaptation

 In a May 9, 2006 press release, Blizzard Entertainment and Legendary Pictures announced that they would develop a live-action film set in the Warcraft universe.
 At BlizzCon 2008, according to Mike Morhaime, a script was being written.

 In January 2013, Duncan Jones was announced to direct the adaptation, from a script by Charles Leavitt.
 The film was set to begin principal photography in early 2014 with a plot based on the novel Warcraft: The Last Guardian.
 On July 20, 2013, Legendary Pictures and Warner Bros.
 Entertainment unveiled a sizzle reel during their San Diego Comic-Con 2013 panel, with Duncan Jones hopping on stage briefly to discuss the project.
 Production on the film started shooting on January 13, 2014.
 The first full-length trailer for the film was released on November 6, 2015.
 Warcraft premiered in Los Angeles on June 6, 2016, and was released by Universal Pictures in the United States on June 10, 2016.
-It received mostly negative reviews from critics, and grossed $439 million worldwide.
+It received mostly negative reviews from critics, but grossed $439 million worldwide against a reported budget of $160 million.